lmittmann/tint/README.md

 ### Windows Support

-Color support on Windows can be added by using e.g. the [`go-colorable`](https://github.com/mattn/go-colorable) package:
+Color support on Windows can be added by using e.g., the [`go-colorable`](https://github.com/mattn/go-colorable) package:

 ```go